zyadelhady/Chat-App-Full-stack-/server/README.md

 ﻿# chat-backend

-Hello . this the back end for chat app with private messages (one to one) you can see frontend Code from [here](https://github.com/zyadelhady/chat-frontend)
+Hello . this the back end and frontend for chat app with private messages (one to one)

-and you can see the demo from [here](https://real-time-chat-web-application.herokuapp.com/)
+you can see the demo from ﻿#[here](https://real-time-chat-web-application.herokuapp.com/)

 you should signup first and you will be logged in